 That’s why many B2B companies are now adopting ecommerce to improve customer experiences and achieve increased efficiency in a highly competitive environment.
 More than a third say investment in ecommerce technology is their top priority in the next 12 months while over half of distributors are focused on delivering better user experiences.

 Cloudfy’s experienced ecommerce experts recognized that complex business to business (B2B) sales required a purpose-designed ecommerce platform.

-In 2015 our turnkey B2B ecommerce platform with enterprise system integration was launched.
+In 2015 our ready to use B2B ecommerce platform with (ERP) enterprise system integration was launched.
 Our goal was to help our clients grow and reduce their cost to serve.
 We soon added multi-language features and custom pricing to create a comprehensive suite of B2B ecommerce features.